 Chemical storage Mixed vapor risk Class I Div 2

-When dust and vapor hazards coexist, the fixture must be rated for both classifications.
+When dust and vapor hazards coexist, the fixture must be rated for both classifications as required by the area classification.

-Correctly distinguishing between Class I Div 2 and Class II Div 2 environments ensures fixtures are matched to the actual ignition risk—protecting personnel, maintaining code compliance, and preventing catastrophic failure.
+Correctly distinguishing between Class I Div 2 and Class II Div 2 environments ensures fixtures are matched to the actual ignition risk—protecting personnel, maintaining code compliance, and reducing liability exposure.

 Brandon Waldrop commercial lighting specialist